ibm-cloud-docs/databases-for-postgresql/howto-stor-config.md

 <!-- Introduce each major step with a description of what it will accomplish.
 If there are sequential substeps, use an ordered list for each substep.
 Don't include the step number. -->

 To set up a block storage configuration, you will need to invoke a CLI command.
-Here is a sample command:
+Here is a sample AWS command:

 ```
  ic sat storage config create  \